Cuban Money Tips

 - Some hotels will accept non-USA based credit cards for bookings at the front desk, but even this is not common.
 For restaurants or regular shopping, no credit cards can be used.

 - From a financial perspective, it is best to bring Euros or Canadian dollars, rather than American dollars.
 Both Euros and Canadian dollars can be exchanged in Cuba.
 Several other currencies can be exchanged too (see full list here).
 The euros and Canadian dollars have the most favorable rates in Cuba.
-There is about a 2 to 3 percent exchange fee.
+There is a 2.5% exchange fee.
 This is the difference between the spot rate and the rate at which you can buy or sell the currency (compra or venta rates)

 Using American Dollars in Cuba

-- With American dollars, you pay the standard exchange fee (2 to 3%), and in addition, you lose 10% extra (government law).
-So you lose 13% automatically.
-So, even though the Cuban dollar and American dollar are at par (1 for 1 exchange), when you actually go to exchange 1 American dollar into Cuban CUC, you will only receive about 87 cents.
+- With American dollars, you pay the standard exchange fee (2.5%), and in addition, you lose 10% extra (government penalty).
+So you lose 12.5% automatically.
+So, even though the Cuban dollar and American dollar are at par (1 for 1 exchange), when you actually go to exchange 1 American dollar into Cuban CUC, you will only receive about 87.50 cents.

 - Some people still bring American dollars for the convenience.
 It saves them a trip of going to a bank in the USA and getting Euros or Canadian dollars.
 If you are not planning on spending much money in Cuba then it won’t make a huge difference.
 But, fundamentally, you lose considerably more, percentage-wise, by exchanging American dollars in Cuba.